Why Does Life360 Ask Me To Turn on Wi-Fi?

 I don’t want to connect to strange networks!

 Don’t worry, you don’t need to connect to any network in order to get this improved location accuracy.
 Your phone will get much better locations even if you never connect to any Wi-Fi network ever!
-You just need to have Wi-Fi turned on.
 This is because wifi networks broadcast their presence freely — your phone can tell it’s near a wifi network without that network ever knowing about your phone or getting any information from it.

 I’m worried about battery drain